SharinPix/apex/demo-chatter/README.md

 # Post in Salesforce Chatter on SharinPix image upload and tag

-Automatically generate a Chatter post in a record's feed when an image is uploaded to or tagged in it's album.
+Automatically generate a Chatter post in a record's feed when an image is uploaded to or tagged in its album.

 ## Implementation Steps